 A Bespoke Children's Wear and Accessories Store

-This client required Digipress to create 4 giant books to be used as part a window display, for one of their stores.
+Digipress were required to create 4 giant books to be used as part a window display, for one of their stores.

 Our challenge was to create 4 giant books, to be used as part of a window display.
 The materials needed to be strong and durable, as well as effortless to print on to.